Elinor Wight Gardner

 In 1925, Caton-Thompson and Gardner began the first archaeological survey of the northern Faiyum, where they sought to correlate ancient lake levels with archaeological stratification.
 They continued working in the Faiyum over the next two years for the Royal Anthropological Institute where they discovered two unknown Neolithic cultures.
 The pair also worked on prehistoric sites at Kharga Oasis in 1930.
 This led to research more broadly on the palaeolithic of north Africa, which Caton-Thompson published in 1952.

 Career

 Gardner was educated at Edgbaston High School and took a Natural Science Tripos at Newnham College.
 She was a Cambridge Associate, 1926-1941.
+Her elder sister was the suffragist and photographer EM Gardner.

 She was acting professor in 1917-1919 at Stellenbosch University in South Africa, later taking the role of geologist for the Faiyum Desert archaeological expeditions, 1926-1928, and then on the Kharga Oasis expedition, 1930-1933.

 She lectured in geology at Bedford College, London, 1926-1930, and became a research fellow at Lady Margaret Hall, 1930-1936, and a British Federation of University Women senior international research fellow, 1937-1938.

 She was assistant curator at the Royal Botanic Garden Edinburgh, 1938-1941, during the war became the director of vegetable production at Lady Margaret Hall and thereafter her positions were in horticulture.